1 Timothy 5

 denying the adversary occasion for slander

-Some have already turned away
+For some have already turned aside

-to follow Satan
+to follow Satan.

-If any believing woman
+If any believing woman has dependent widows

 she must assist them

-and the church must not be burdened
+and not allow the church to be burdened

 so that it can help the widows who are truly in need